 A component can be a button, or a title, for example, that can be dragged in when building an email.
-And a section is a collection of components and longer form copy that makes up a stackable segment of an email’s base.
+And a section is a collection of components and longer form copy that makes up a stackable container of an email’s base.

 Saving content for reuse